What's the latest on European travel restrictions?

 Czech Republic

-- As of January 5th 2021, anyone entering the Czech Republic must be subject to medical examination.
+- As of 5 January, anyone entering the Czech Republic is subject to a medical examination to check for COVID-19 infection.

 - The country remains open to those travelling from low-risk areas.